-This article is the first in our ‘Digital Nomad‘ series produced by Senior Associate, Heather Lane.
+This article is the first in our ‘Digital Nomad‘ series produced by Partner, Heather Scott.
 Heather is working remotely for GJE from 12 different cities around the world, one month each, with Remote Year.

 It’s hard to believe, but the first month of Remote Year has sped past already, and here I am on a ferry in the middle of the Bay of Thailand chugging our way to our next destination!
 That said, we’ve packed so much into the last five weeks that in some ways arrival day in Kuala Lumpur seems like a lifetime ago.
 Then, 75 or so total strangers found themselves thrown together in a new city and with a whole new lifestyle to figure out, and now – while I’ll be the first to admit there’s still plenty to refine – I’m confident the fledgling community that steps off this ferry won’t be quite as fresh off the boat.

 In many ways, Kuala Lumpur has been a soft landing into our new lives – once you’ve got your bearings and got used to all the traffic, it’s not that dissimilar to London.
 OK, except for the food vendors on every corner.
 And the fact that virtually nothing opens before 10am.
 And the humidity.
 Oh, and the intermittent aroma of durian fruit that frequently catches you unawares – not in a good way (it’s even banned from entry into our apartment block).
 But in place of the tube, there’s the ubiquitous KL monorail; in place of Big Ben, there’s the KL Tower; the plug sockets are the same as those back home; and there’s even a similarly plentiful number of Starbucks.